 A quiet bathroom fan, while it won’t be silent, will be pretty discreet.
 With modern bathroom fans, the technology has improved, so if you’re still sitting with a clunky old fan, you may be very pleasantly surprised.

-So, what’s the best sone rating for a quiet bathroom fan?
+So, what’s the best sone rating for a quieter fan in your bathroom?
 As I’ve said, the lower, the better, but it will depend on your bathroom size.
 However, a quiet fan is between 0.3 sones and 1.0 sones.

 A fan of 1.0 sones will be roughly comparable to the hum of a refrigerator.
 That’s pretty quiet and is usually low enough for most people.
 However, fans can be as quiet as 0.3 sones, though most commercial fans go up to about 0.5 sones.